AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

 >[!NOTE]
 >
->Adobe [!DNL Commerce] supports custom attributes that have a datatype of string or string array.
+>Adobe [!DNL Commerce] supports custom attributes that have a datatype of string, Boolean, or date.

 Adding custom attributes to back office events requires that you: